andywer/ts/README.md

   --skip-lib-check      Don't type-check declaration files (*.d.ts).
   --source-maps         Create source maps.
   --target, -t <target> Set target: ES5, ES2015, ..., ESNext
-  --watch, -w           Watch and re-run on file changes.
   --version             Print version.

 Almost all options can be set in the package.json file, so you don't need to pass them on invocation.